Customize Consent Preferences

 We all know that not all stakeholders have equal influence, power, and interest in the project.
 Thus, you need to categorize all the stakeholders based on their influence and interests.

-The most popular framework to do so is to use a power-interest grid.
-It groups all the stakeholders into four quadrants based on power and interest and this stakeholder analysis map suggests the course of action in communication for stakeholders in each group.
+The most popular framework for doing so is a power-interest grid.
+It groups all the stakeholders into four quadrants based on power and interest, and this stakeholder analysis map suggests the course of action in communication for stakeholders in each group.

 stakeholder analysis